Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • Password vault auditing.

-Norton surpasses other antivirus companies by also including vault auditing tools in its password manager.
-Norton’s vault auditing tool shows which passwords are insecure, too simple, repeated, or too old — and it’s automatically updated, so you can examine your login security each time you look at your password vault.
+I also like Norton’s vault auditing tool, which shows which passwords are insecure, too simple, repeated, or too old, and it’s automatically updated, so you can examine your login security each time you look at your password vault.

-Norton’s password manager includes a mobile login option too, which allows users to log into their vault using their mobile device instead of their master password.
-I also like that Norton allows users to log into their mobile apps on iOS and Android devices using biometric login (like a fingerprint or face scan).
+Norton’s password manager also includes a mobile login option, which allows you to log into your vault using your mobile device instead of your master password.

-Norton’s password manager isn’t as robust as some standalone competitors, but it’s ranked as the #1 antivirus with a password manager in 2024.
-It provides multi-device sync, a secure password generator, auto-saving for new passwords, auto-filling for saved passwords, mobile login, and vault health auditing, plus it’s easy to use and 100% free!
+Norton’s password manager isn’t as robust as some standalone competitors, but it’s ranked as the #1 antivirus with a password manager in 2026.
+It provides multi-device sync, a secure password generator, auto-saving for new passwords, auto-filling for saved passwords, mobile login, and vault health auditing; plus it’s easy to use and 100% free!

 Read the full Norton Password Manager review here